Cvaniak/Consistent/README.md

 ## Newest update

+I need to rethink some design solutions.
+Nothing important today.

+## 31.03.2024

 This is Easter commit.
 So I can only offer a :egg:.

-## 31.03.2024
+## 29.03.2024

 So I am not very happy with current algorithm, but with some adjustments it should work well enough for proof of concept.
 After tweaks I would like to prepare demo of how it can work in action.